-These instructions will help you get started PEPT data analysis.
+These instructions will help you get started with PEPT data analysis.

 pept from PyPI:

-Or you can install the latest version from the GitHub repository:
+Or you can install the development version from the GitHub repository:

-You can download data samples from the UoB Positron Imaging Centre's Repository:
+You can download some PEPT data samples from the UoB Positron Imaging Centre's Repository:

 $> git clone https://github.com/uob-positron-imaging-centre/example_data